Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Methods

 where $k_i$ is the in-degree of node $i$.
 The factor $\vert c_{ij} \vert$ ensures that correlations are only measured where links are present between the nodes.
 For nodes without any in-links ($k_i = 0$) we define $C_i^{avg} := 0$.

-In detail, the adaptive rewiring is now performed in the following steps: \begin{enumerate} \item Select a random node $i$ at which an eventual rewiring will take place. \item Run network updates for $\tau=100$ simulation time steps and measure the average input correlation $C_i^{avg}$ of node $i$. \item With equal probability, either \begin{enumerate} \item insert an additional in-link of random weight $c_{ix} = \pm 1$ at node $i$ from a random, previously unlinked node $x$, or \item remove one of the existing in-links at node $i$. \end{enumerate} \item Again run $\tau=100$ network updates and measure the new $C_i^{avg}$ of node $i$ after the local topology change. \item If $C_i^{avg}$ has increased after the insertion or removal of the in-link, the topology change from step 3 is finally accepted; otherwise, the rewiring is reverted. \item Run $\tau=100$ network updates to allow for an eventual transient period to be completed prior to the next rewiring process.
-Iterate from step 1. \end{enumerate} Note that the exact choice of $\tau$ is not critical, but is chosen as $\tau=100$ here to ensure time scale seperation of at least two orders of magnitude between node dynamics (fast) and topology changes (slow).
+In detail, the adaptive rewiring is now performed in the following steps: \begin{enumerate} \item Select a random node $i$ at which the next rewiring will take place. \item Run network updates for $\tau=100$ simulation time steps and measure the average input correlation $C_i^{avg}$ of node $i$. \item With equal probability, either \begin{enumerate} \item insert an additional in-link of random weight $c_{ix} = \pm 1$ at node $i$ from a random, previously unlinked node $x$, or \item remove one of the existing in-links at node $i$. \end{enumerate} \item Again run $\tau=100$ network updates and measure the new $C_i^{avg}$ of node $i$ after the local rewiring at this node. \item If $C_i^{avg}$ has increased after the insertion or removal of the in-link, the rewiring from step 3 is retained; otherwise, it is reverted. \item Run $\tau=100$ network updates to allow for a transient period prior to the next rewiring process.
+Iterate from step 1. \end{enumerate} Note that the exact choice of $\tau$ is not critical, but is chosen as $\tau=100$ here to ensure time scale separation of at least two orders of magnitude between node dynamics (fast) and rewiring changes (slow).

-It is also worth noting that this model -- in the same way as the earlier work \cite{Bornholdt:2003} -- uses locally available information at synapse level and takes into account both pre- and post-synaptic activity.
+It is also worth noting that this updated model version -- in the same way as the original model \cite{Bornholdt:2003} -- is solely based on locally available information at synapse level and takes into account both pre- and post-synaptic activity.
 This is a fundamental difference to approaches discussed e.g.\ in \cite{Arcangelis:2006}, \cite{Pellegrini:2007} or \cite{Levina:2007}, where only pre-synaptic activity determines changes to the coupling weights.